olivia-liu3/CISC-179-assignments/w1/assignment3-programming_variables.md

 e.
 False = 0

 Write your answer here

-All the above besides c set the object on the left hand side of the "=" as the variable for the data, which is on the right hand side. c is erroneous because "!" is an operator or reserved word in python and cannot be used to name a variable.
+All the above besides "c" set the object on the left hand side of the "=" as the variable for the data, which is on the right hand side.
+"c" is erroneous because "!" is an operator or reserved word in python and cannot be used to name a variable.

 # Challenges
 Please describe the challenges you faced during the exercise.